Valley of Tears

-The Valley of Tears (עֵמֶק הַבָּכָא, Emek HaBakha) is the name given to an area in the Golan Heights after it became the site of a major battle in the 1973 Yom Kippur War, known as the Valley (or Vale) of Tears Battle, which was fought from 6 October to 9 October.
-Although massively outnumbered, the Israeli forces managed to hold their positions and on the fourth day of the battle the Syrians withdrew, just as the Israeli defenses were almost at the point of collapse.
+The Valley of Tears (עֵמֶק הַבָּכָא, Emek HaBakha) is the name given to an area in the Golan Heights after it became the site of a major battle in 1973 during the Yom Kippur War, known as the Valley (or Vale) of Tears Battle, which was fought from 6 October to 9 October.
+Although massively outnumbered, the Israeli forces managed to hold their positions and on the fourth day of the battle the Syrians withdrew, just as the Israeli defences were almost at the point of collapse.

 Background

 On Yom Kippur eve (5 October), the Israeli 7th Brigade was ordered to move one battalion to the Golan Heights to strengthen the Barak Armored Brigade, under the command of Yitzhak Ben Shoham.
 The brigade commander Avigdor Ben-Gal concluded that something would happen on Yom Kippur.
 He ordered his artillery troops to survey the area and prepare targets and firing tables.
 He held a meeting with his battalion commanders to go over the main points of the operational plans that were previously implemented in the Israeli Northern Command.
 Without notifying his superiors, he took them on a tour of the front line.
-By 12:00 on Yom Kippur, 6 October, the brigade was concentrated in the Nafakh area.
-Nafakh was an important military base at the junction of the Petroleum Road, which crosses diagonally the northern Golan Heights, and a road which leads down to the strategic Bnot Yaakov Bridge over the Jordan River and into northern Israel.
+By 12:00 on Yom Kippur, 6 October, the brigade was concentrated in the Naffakh area.
+Naffakh was an important military base at the junction of the Petroleum Road, which crosses diagonally the northern Golan Heights, and a road which leads down to the strategic Bnot Yaakov Bridge over the Jordan River and into northern Israel.

 Israeli Intelligence estimated that Syria had more than 900 tanks and 140 batteries of artillery immediately behind the Syrian line.
 The Syrian 7th Division was one of the units ready to attack.
 The actual number of Syrian tanks was about 1,260.
-Each Syrian infantry division had one infantry brigade, one mechanized infantry brigade, and one armored brigade.
+Each Syrian infantry division had one infantry brigade, one mechanized infantry brigade, and one armoured brigade.
 The infantry and mechanized infantry brigades each had three infantry battalions, a battalion of forty tanks, an anti-aircraft (AA) artillery battalion and a field artillery battalion.
-The armored brigade had three battalions of forty tanks each.
+The armoured brigade had three battalions of forty tanks each.
 The division also had a regiment of division field artillery, a divisional AA field artillery regiment, a reconnaissance regiment with a company attached to each brigade and a chemical company with a section attached to each brigade.
-The total force of the division was about 10,000 men, 200 tanks, 72 artillery pieces and 72 anti-aircraft guns and surface to air missiles (SAMs).
-The 7th Division, under the command of Brigadier-General Omar Abrash, had about 80% of its tanks and armored personnel carriers (APCs).
-There were also independent armored brigades with about 2,000 men and 120 tanks each.
+The total force of the division was about 10,000 men, 200 tanks, 72 artillery pieces, 72 anti-aircraft guns and surface to air missiles (SAMs).
+The 7th Division, under the command of Brigadier-General Omar Abrash, had about 80% of its tanks and armoured personnel carriers (APCs).
+There were also independent armoured brigades with about 2,000 men and 120 tanks each.
 One of the independent brigades attached to Abrash's division was a Moroccan brigade.
 In the rear were the 1st and 3rd Armored Divisions, with 250 tanks each.
 The Syrian attack force was backed by at least 1,000 artillery pieces.